Last Updated on July 14, 2021 by Bruce

 Equipment Needed For Archery Hunting

 The right Archery hunting Equipment will make you a better deer hunter.
 Today, all you have to do is pick up a catalog like Cabela’s or Bass Pro Shops Archery specialists catalog to see how this great deer hunting activity has evolved.
 The art of getting close enough to the whitetail deer, and the ability to harvest a trophy deer while hunting with archery equipment, is just plain exciting and fun!
 If your an avid deer hunter, who isn’t yet hunting deer with archery equipment; you are missing out on one of the greatest deer hunting experiences are known to hunters.
 Once you have spotted a trophy deer coming into your hunting area, and waited him out (in some cases minutes) for that perfect opportunity for an archery shot.
-Then you draw your bow, released an arrow, and watched it fly into and through a deer; your hooked!
+Then you draw your bow, released an arrow, and watched it fly into and through a deer; you are hooked!
 You will want to do it again and again.
 There is something about archery hunting that is addictive.
 As deer hunting seasons come and go, you will want to upgrade your archery equipment for hunting.

 Your Archery Equipment Needs To Fit You

 One size does not fit all.
 Archery hunting bows are not alike.
 There are longbows, crossbows, recurve, and compound bows.
 Those are the basic types of bows.
 All will harvest a trophy deer if matched up properly to the hunter and you have the right archery equipment accessories.
 Then you will need to practice, practice, and practice some more.
 Archery hunting is not like rifle hunting.
 Your back muscles have to be in shape to draw your bow and hold it at full draw length for up to a minute, maybe longer.
 If you archery hunt enough, time will come when you see a trophy deer coming at you on the stand.
 Just imagine him coming into your shooting lane; you draw on him, only to have him stop a foot or two short of your release point.
 What do you do?
-If you let up on the bow string, there is a good chance he will see that and spook.
+If you let up on the bowstring, there is a good chance he will see that and spook.
 So you hold your draw, it seems like an eternity.
 Your arms start to shake and weaken.
 Why?
-Two reasons basically; one is your not strong enough (this is where practice and more practice comes in to build up the muscles you need) to hold the string back for the time you need too.
+Two reasons basically; one is you not strong enough (this is where practice and more practice comes in to build up the muscles you need) to hold the string back for the time you need to.
 The other is that the bow draws weight is too heavy; many archery hunters shoot a bow that has a draw weight that is too heavy for them – I guess it may feed their ego.
 The bow may not really fit you.
 A rule of thumb that has always worked for me is to go to your favorite archery equipment store/shop; talk to the archery pro there.
 Tell that person your goals are.
 With their advice and help, select the bow (in a draw weight and length you can handle) you are interested in.
 With supervision, draw an arrow on the archery target and hold it at full draw for 1 minute (hopefully your back muscles are in shooting shape).
 Not 55 seconds, one minute.
 Did you start to shake?
 Did you get that arrow creep where you let the string creep forward ever so little and then have to pull it back to full draw?
 Did your arms get tired?
 If you answered yes to any of these; that bow really doesn’t fit you in my opinion.
 Ask yourself; what’s going to happen when you have been on the stand for hours.
 It gets cold out; you are stiffening up; and here comes that 12 point trophy buck you have dreamed of shooting?
 Those dreams are going to turn into a nightmare of regrets.
 Your bow has to fit you in draw weight and length.

 An Archery Hunters Draw Length

 As a general rule, a bows longer draw length (considering the same bow draw weight) will cast an arrow faster than a bow with shorter draw length.
 But this doesn’t necessarily mean you should shoot a bow with the longest draw length you can possibly shoot.
 You need to consider a couple things here.
 Most of us practice when the weather is nice.
-Many times we do it in tee-shirts, shirt, or a light overcoat.
-Pile on a couple layers of hunting clothing and see if it effects your hold and where the string travels.
+Many times we do it in tee-shirts, shirt, or light overcoat.
+Pile on a couple of layers of hunting clothing and see if it effects your hold and where the string travels.
 I like to shoot a bow has a draw length that is 1/2 inch shorter than measured.
 I want to be able to compensate for those days when I will have multiple layers of clothing on.
-Another good reason for shooting a hunting bow that has a poundage lighter than I can handle in the middle of summer.
-My bow string has total clearance no matter how much hunting clothing I have on in December when the temperature hits zero or colder.
-I can pull a 50 pound bow string back a lot easier at that temperature than if it was set at 70 pounds; the weight I can shoot in the summer wearing a Tee shirt.
+Another good reason for shooting a hunting bow that has poundage lighter than I can handle in the middle of summer.
+My bowstring has total clearance no matter how much hunting clothing I have on in December when the temperature hits zero or colder.
+I can pull a 50 pound bowstring back a lot easier at that temperature than if it was set at 70 pounds; the weight I can shoot in the summer wearing a Tee shirt.
 One less mistake to make when that trophy whitetail steps into my shooting lane.
-Believe me when I say that today’s 50 pound compound bows, such as my Mathews Switchback – 28 inch draw – adjustable from 50 to 60 pounds, can be matched up with the right custom made hunting arrow and a good sharp broadhead, will punch right through the chest/lungs of the largest buck in any hunting area.
+Believe me, when I say that today’s 50 pound compound bows, such as my Mathews Switchback – 28 inch draw – adjustable from 50 to 60 pounds, can be matched up with the right custom made hunting arrow and a good sharp broadhead, will punch right through the chest/lungs of the largest buck in any hunting area.

 Archery Equipment – Arrow Length